saguileran/Acoustics-Instruments/Theory/README.md

 ![](https://github.com/saguileran/Acoustics-Instruments/blob/master/Theory/Equations/impe.png) (8)

 We can figure out a lot of interesting acoustic properties of the flute.
 Most scientific studies base their analysis on the study of impedance.
-The problem with doing this kind of analisys in that the impedance measurement without a laboratory is really complex.
-In case of needed, we did some graphics in the folder avobe called Impedance.
-At the end we will tell how we did those graphics.
-In the meantime we will do the analisys in terms of the intensity defined by:
+The problem with doing this kind of analisys is that the impedance measurement without a laboratory and specialized equipment is really complex.
+In needed, we uploaded some graphs in the folder above called Impedance.
+At the end, we will explain how those graphs were made.
+In the meantime, we will do the analisys in terms of the intensity defined by:

 ![](https://github.com/saguileran/Acoustics-Instruments/blob/master/Theory/Equations/I.png) (9)